Evexi/Evexi/readme.md

 ##### Download

-Download will download the file provided.
-Download only works for the following types ('.html', '.jpg', '.jpeg').
+Download’s the requested file.
+Download only supports the following file types '.html', '.jpg', '.jpeg'.
 If a unsupported url is provided the download will return an error string.

-Note: You dont need to check if the file exists before downloading (like you need to on SSSP2).
-If the file already exists the function will return as if it were a successful download.
-Note: Nested folders are not supported.
-Downloads will be stored in the root of the user_files directory.
+NOTE: It is not necessary to validate prior to downloading a file (this was required in previous Samsung platform releases, example, SSSP2 & SSSP3).
+If the downloaded file already exists the function will return as if it were a successful download.

+NOTE: Nested folders are not supported.
+Downloaded files are always stored in the user_files root directory.

 ````javascript
 // a.png will be used for the file name